gabo-di/AquaCrop.jl/docs/src/gettingstarted.md

                                                                5 columns omitted
 ```

-similarly with the daily output dataframe `outputs[:dayout]`,
+Similarly with the daily output dataframe `outputs[:dayout]`,
 the result of the whole season dataframe `outputs[:seasonout]`,
 the information for the evaluation dataframe `outputs[:evaldataout]`,
 and the logger information in `outputs[:logger]`.
-Note the output's dataframes correspond to output files in
-a run of AquaCrop Fortran.
+Note the output dataframes correspond to output files in a run of AquaCrop Fortran.

 ### Using TOML files

-If you prefer to use TOML and csv files for configuring the input, then
+If you prefer to use TOML and CSV files for configuring the input, then
-use the function [`TomlFileRun`](@ref) like in the following example
+use the function [`TomlFileRun`](@ref), as in the following example:

 ```jldoctest
 runtype = TomlFileRun();
 parentdir = AquaCrop.test_toml_dir  #".../AquaCrop.jl/test/testcase/TOML_FILES"